emberjs/data/guides/the-manual/caching/key-terms.md

 ---
-order: 3
+order: 1
 ---

-# Main Themes
+# Key Terminology

 The hardest part about learning a new tool or technology is often building a correct understanding of the terminology the project uses.
 In this ***Warp*Drive** is like all